 Thank you all for your support and I can’t wait to see what I can do over at Movable Type.
 I hope to see your submissions pouring in soon so that I can start my new job off with a bang!

-This is a list that I’d written a while ago to help a friend who had just been offered representation.
-I thought it would be perfect for the blog, and frankly can’t believe I held on to it in my files for so long.
+This is a list that I’d written a while ago to help a friend who had just been offered representation by a literary agent.

 When you’re offered representation by a literary agent, you should have the opportunity to talk to them about potentially working together.
 This is an exciting and nerve-wracking phone call for a writer (and sometimes for an agent if we want to work with you really, really badly!), but it’s important that you really take the time, ask the right questions, get full answers, and give yourself as much information as possible.